fbpx

 If you feel sad, angry, or anxious about spending time with your family members, or you don’t feel comforted, supported, or accepted by your family, you may be in a toxic family environment.
 Sometimes there can be one family member who causes conflicts, and sometimes the whole family dynamic can feel unhealthy or stressful.

-It’s Okay to Redefine Relationships
+It’s OK to Redefine Relationships

-If you are constantly arguing or defending yourself, or you’re not seeing any progress in how conflicts are being resolved, you may need to redefine your relationship with the people who you have difficulty with.
-In order to protect both of you from further conflict, you may see them or talk to them less, and learn to expect less from your relationship with them.
-Remember, enforcing boundaries with people who are harmful to you is healthy.
-Putting distance between you and someone who causes you pain does not mean you are a bad or unforgiving person.
+To protect yourself from further conflict, you may choose to see a certain family member less or talk to them less, and learn to expect less from your relationship with them.
+Remember, putting distance between you and someone who causes you pain does not mean you are a bad or unforgiving person.
+Enforcing boundaries with people who are harmful to you is healthy.

 You Are Not Alone